emarock/proxy-pac-proxy/README.md

  * Only slightly more secure than storing credentials in environment variables.
-With basic authentication Base64-encode passwords are transmitted in cleartext
+With basic authentication Base64-encode passwords are transmitted in clear

-     * Do not use authentication unless you totally trust the local network administrator; in that's not the case, then leave authentication unset (i.e. don't use `-A` or `-U` options) and rely on application-based authentication
+     * Do not use authentication unless you totally trust the local network administrator; if that's not the case, then leave authentication unset (i.e. don't use `-A` or `-U` options) and rely on application-based authentication